szczyglis-dev/python-lottery-dataset-analyze/README.md

 earth, moon, sun, mars = planets['earth'], planets['moon'], planets['sun'], planets['mars']
 ```

-**2. Functions definitions.**
+**2. Function Definitions**

 The following cell defines the functions that will be used in subsequent blocks.
-Functions include downloading and saving the data set to CSV and extending the downloaded data set with new values that will then be used for further analysis.
+These functions include downloading and saving the dataset to CSV files and extending the downloaded dataset with new values, which will then be used for further analysis.

 ```python
 # create directory for CSV download if not exists